 - BRIGHTS Awards: Best digital story on global citizenship

 See the full description and assessment criteria by clicking each link.

-The finalists in each category will be invited to attend the ALL DIGITAL Summit 2017 in Barcelona, Spain, on 4-5 October 2017.
+The finalists in each category will be invited to attend the ALL DIGITAL Summit 2018 in Brussels, Belgium, on 18-19 October 2018.

-All finalists will be entitled to free accommodation – 1 person for 2 nights.
-Award winners (one in each category) will also have their travel expenses (up to 300 EU) covered by ALL DIGITAL.
+Award winners (one in each category) will be entitled to free accommodation – 1 person for 2 nights and will also have their travel expenses (up to 300 EU) covered by ALL DIGITAL.